isomerpages/govtech-corp/_careers/Opportunities: Professionals/Overview.md

 ### Hear from our GovTechies
 <font color="red"> Testimonials from current employees </font> <br>

-&gt;  Quotes from current GovTech employees on culture, worklife and projects.
+&gt;Quotes from current GovTech employees on culture, worklife and projects.

 ### Interested?
 Check out our job offerings!
 ![](/images/Placeholders/Screenshot_2023_11_10_at_12_19_03_PM.png)